BUTTER - AND SUBSTITUTES

 The final product also usually contains some trans-fatty acids, no matter what the label says.
 These are man-made fatty acids.
 Research shows that trans-fatty acids increase inflammation in the body.
 This can worsen illnesses such as colitis and arthritis.
 Very recent research indicates that trans-fatty acids in margarine raise LDL levels.
 LDL is the "bad" cholesterol.

-Margarine also contains artificial or natural coloring agents, or it would look like bicycle grease, which many people do not like.
+Margarine and some other hardened oil products also contain coloring agents, or they would look like bicycle grease, which many people do not like.
 The coloring agents are often toxic chemicals, as well.
 In summary, margarine is a disaster, even so-called health-food margarine sold at most health food stores!